BrewBlox/brewblox-documentation/tech_specs/component_definitions.md

 ### Control Center (eg. "Brewery Two")

 The top level grouping inside the GUI application.
 All sensors, actuators, and settings for a single service are somewhere in here.
-UI blocks are stored here, so multiple processes can share them.
+UI blocks are stored here, so multiple views can share them.

-### Dashboard (eg. "Fermentation" / "Overview" / "All temperature sensors")
+### View (eg. "Fermentation" / "Overview" / "All temperature sensors")

-A clearly defined subset of an activity.
-This involves a subset of all UI blocks, but generally uses all assigned UI blocks simultaneously.

-It should be possible that multiple dashboards share physical UI blocks.

-If you'd say an activity "has `N` processes", then you could create a separate dashboard for each process.
+A canvas displaying one or more widgets.
+Views do not directly display data or actions: they contain all objects (widgets) that do.

+Views can contain other views.
+Views can share widgets.

+### Widget (eg. UI Block / Graph)

+All discrete objects in the UI are widgets.
+UI blocks display state and actions, graphs display history.
+Widgets can be created and moved by users.

+The same widget can be present on multiple views.

 ### UI block (eg. PID, actuator, mutex)

-Performs a specific, abstract task.
+Represents a hardware component performing a specific, abstract task.
 A UI block isn't busy brewing beer.
 It might keep temperature at a certain level, or even just toggle the heater.

-UI blocks can be composited to offer distinct functionality.
-This reflects the possibility that some are never used independently.
+If associated with a hardware component, they display current state - not history.
+The UI may choose to add a button to easily view the history graph for the same hardware component.

 UI blocks are an abstraction.
 They can be associated with hardware components, but do not have to be.

+### History graph

+Displays past state of hardware components.
+Where a UI block displays current state, a history graph displays the history of one or more hardware components over a time frame.

 ## Serialization